rayonlabs/gradients-scheduler/README.md

 ```

 Configuration Files
-The main configuration is in config.yaml
+The main configuration is in `config.yaml`.
+You need to create your own `config.yaml` file (not tracked by git) based on the provided `example-config.yaml`.

 ```yaml
 ########################################################